 Jordan Adler is one of my most trusted mentors in this industry.
 One of the key lessons he taught me was the importance of lifestyle marketing.
-Although I’ve never heard him define what it means specifically, my interpretation is that lifestyle marketing is “living life, doing fun things and meeting new people as you do it.”
+Although I’ve never heard him define what it means specifically, here is how I define it.

 Basically, you participate in activities and do things that interest you.
 You test drive that new car.
 You join organizations that interest you.
 You take vacations.
 You visit new places.
 You live life to the fullest and enjoy each day and connect with others as you do it.

 I think this is a great way to build your network marketing business.

 What I want to do in the rest of this post is share some practical ways you can make lifestyle marketing work for you.
 These tips are listed in no particular order.

 # 1: Join Organizations in Your Local Community

 One of the easiest ways to get started with lifestyle marketing is to find organizations in your local community that interest you.
 Examples include Toastmasters, the Chamber of Commerce, Kiwanis, Elks Club, Boy Scouts of America, the Rotary Club, etc.